Advertisement Close

 Every year since 2020, the Arab America Foundation has accepted applications for its Rising Leaders initiatives of 20 Under 20, 30 Under 30, and 40 Under 40, which are aimed at “promoting young students and professionals of individuals in all fields through the following criteria of academic achievement, community service, extracurricular activities, and involvement in the Arab American community.”
 These contests celebrate the best and brightest of Arab American rising leaders and those who are uplifting the communities they live and work in.

 The application for the three Arab America Foundation initiatives is entirely self-driven by the applicants themselves, and with that, the process may seem daunting to some.
-To clarify what applicants should and should not do when applying to any of these initiatives, we sat down for interviews with two amazing women who are tireless advocates within the Arab American community.
+To clarify what applicants should and should not do when applying to any of these initiatives, we interviewed two amazing women who are tireless advocates within the Arab American community.
 They also know the ins and outs of the application process for the 20 Under 20, 30 Under 30, and 40 Under 40 competitions hosted by the Arab America Foundation.
 For this article, I spoke with Dr. Amal David, Co-Founder of the Arab America Foundation, and Nabeleh Ghareeb, one of the coordinators of the Rising Leaders initiatives with the Arab America Foundation.

 What do Candidates Need to Know When Completing Applications for the Initiatives?